Skip Navigation

 The Constitution outlines the four main roles of Scrutiny.
 These are:

-• Pre Scrutiny (this involves considering decisions to be taken by Cabinet and Cabinet Boards before they are made)
+• Pre Scrutiny (this involves considering decisions to be taken by Cabinet before they are made)

 • Performance (this involves monitoring how services are performing)